• Skip to primary navigation

 Instructions

-• Place rolled oats in blender and blend at high speed until oats become flour (45 seconds to 1 minute).
+• Place rolled oats in blender and blend at high speed until oats become flour (1-2 minutes).

 • Remove oat flour from the blender and use it in recipes calling for oat flour or store it for future use in an air tight container away from direct light for 3-6 months.